 41/4.
 Sixteen generally poor-quality prints.
 These include: portraits, both group and individual, including dog; wedding group with top hats; a cyclist and a horse and trap.
 The portraits include an image of a school group, also found mounted in Mathias 18.

 41/5.
 Twelve prints, all but two mounted on card, five as cartes de visite.
 Subjects include: fishing with nets; women in Welsh national costume; a pennyfarthing with rider; a scenic waterfall; sundry group and individual portraits.

-42. Miscellaneous collection of 27 photographs contained in a Safeway carrier bag.
+42. Twenty-seven miscellaneous photographs contained in a Safeway carrier bag.

 42/1.
 Four presentation folders containing photographs.

 Image of a baby facing one of a group of men seated or sprawled on the capstone of Pentre Ifan, Pembs.

 Five images in single folding mount of individual and family portraits, a farm scene and a figure in a scenic location.

 Portrait of a policeman (No. 17), with (?) wife and infant child.